marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 **Advantages**

 * As Geopackage
-* Spatial queries are easir
+* Spatial queries are easier than Geopackages

 **Disadvantages**